Alphalaneous/HappyTextures/README.md

 To help with the UI process, it is recommended to install the **DevTools** mod on Geode.

-(Almost) every page on GD has an ID, you will want to create a JSON file with the format `ID.json` inside the ui folder to begin.
+(Almost) every page on GD has an ID, you will want to create a JSON file with the format `ID.json` inside the ui folder to begin (if an ID contains a forward slash (`/`), replace it with a dollar sign (`$`) in the filename).
 Within DevTools, you can find this ID by going to the **Tree** tab, clicking on the CCScene dropdown to view the rest of the elements, and looking at IDs of the elements, in quotes, on that scene.
 For example, `MenuLayer.json` will be found on the main menu, which will be used as an example throughout the rest of this.

 You can expand these elements in DevTools to find what you may want to modify.
 Example below